 Impacted small business tenants are businesses paying less than $50,000 per month in rent and who have temporarily ceased operations or have experienced at least a 70 per cent drop in pre-COVID-19 revenues.

 The Government of Alberta has committed $200 million in funding to ease the impacts of new measures businesses and non-profits need to implement in order to reopen.
 Eligible businesses and non-profits can access up to $5000 for relaunch costs including risk mitigation initiatives, rent and wages.
-An online application and full eligibility details are expected in the coming weeks.

 The Alberta government is providing $30 million in immediate funding to charities, not-for-profits and civil society organizations to support their responses to the COVID-19 public health crisis.
 This funding will support social services organizations in enabling social distancing, and can help provide supports and services for at-risk seniors and vulnerable populations.